-It was chock full seeds and nuts and it was scrumptious but not too sweet – right up my alley in the morning.
+It was chock full seeds and nuts and it was scrumptious but not too sweet – right up my alley in the morning (just like homemade muesli).
 I had to ask the woman working there about it.
 She said it was made in house by their chef and that I could get the recipe downstairs at reception.
 WHAT?!

 You know I couldn’t resist, so I traipsed down there and kindly requested a few recipes from the breakfast spread, including the granola recipe…